hydra750/GHOST-drive/README.md

 # GHOST-drive
-A USB driveby program in Python.
+GHOST drive; the successor to my USB driveby prototype